benjaminsnorris/bennorris.com/_drafts/finding-monkeys.md

   <iframe class="embed-responsive-item" src="https://www.youtube-nocookie.com/embed/--szrOHtR6U" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-This song describes OCD so perfectly.
-Or at least my experience with it.
+**This song describes OCD so perfectly.** Or at least my experience with it.
 Once my brain has a rule, it latches on rigidly.
 The rule becomes a lens through which everything is viewed and distorted.
 It is applied in nonsensical ways that seem to make total sense to me.

-When this happens, it can be difficult for me to operate in the real world.
+When this happens, **it can be difficult for me to operate in the real world**.
 I have a hard time understanding what people are saying, or why things are happening.
 When I am symptomatic, my brain breaks when people say one thing and then do another.

 ## Lesson

-Because I have OCD, I need to be alert to my symptoms.
+Because I have OCD, **I need to be alert to my symptoms**.
 I need to notice when OCD jokes are taking over and getting in the way of relationships and everyday communication.

-All of us can benefit from getting to know our tendencies to distort reality.
+**We all can benefit from getting to know our tendencies to distort reality.**

-As we become more practiced at noticing the times when our brains lie to us, we can stay in charge.
+As we become more practiced at noticing the times when our brains lie to us, **we can stay in charge**.
 We don’t have to be subservient to the whims of our capricious neurological overlords.
 We can call out our mental bullshit, and course-correct back on track.

-The important thing is to actually make changes when we notice that we are off.
+The important thing is to actually **make changes** when we notice that we are off.

 ## Challenge

-Do it.
+**Do it.**

-Stop merely laughing at OCD jokes (or your personal equivalent), and notice them for what they are—indicators of deeper symptomatology that could disrupt our happiness.
-Take steps to recharge and refresh so that your brain can be stretched more easily.
+Stop merely laughing at OCD jokes (or your personal equivalent), and notice them for what they are—indicators of deeper symptomatology that could disrupt our happiness. **Take steps to recharge** and refresh so that your brain can be stretched more easily.

-As always, extend yourself compassion when you notice these feelings of distress.
+As always, **extend yourself compassion** when you notice these feelings of distress.
 Validating and honoring your emotions allows you to fully experience and then release them.